Piotr1215/crossplane-gitops-model/README.md

 ### Setup Crossplane EC2 Composition

-Now we will install a [Crossplane Composition](https://Crossplane.io/docs/v1.6/concepts/composition.html#configuring-composition) that defines what cloud resources to craate when someone asks for EC2 claim.
+Now we will install a [Crossplane Composition](https://Crossplane.io/docs/v1.6/concepts/composition.html#configuring-composition) that defines what cloud resources to crate when someone asks for EC2 claim.

 - setup Crossplane composition and definition for creating EC2 instances
   - `kubectl crossplane install configuration piotrzan/crossplane-ec2-instance:v1`